sarojbelbase/covidnepal/README.md

 ## Installation

-Go to root folder & install the packages using: `yarn install`
+Go to root folder & install the required packages using: `yarn install`

 ## Development Setups

- To compiles and hot-reload for every changes: `yarn serve`
+ To compiles & hot-reload for every changes: `yarn serve`

  To compiles & minify for production: `yarn build`

-### Made with ❤️ in Nepal.
+#### Contributions are welcome &bull; Made with ❤️ in Nepal.